-Many states and territories in Australia require locksmiths to hold a general Construction Induction Card/ White Card to undertake work to install or repair locks on buildings or other construction sites.
+Many states and territories in Australia require locksmiths to have a general Construction Induction Card/ White Card.
+They need this to undertake work to install or repair locks on buildings or other construction sites.

 Enrol in the “Prepare to Work Safely in the Construction Industry” course through Registered Training Operators to obtain a CIC card.

-If you plan to work in a business to install security systems such as vaults and safes, you need to get a private security registration.
+Suppose you plan to work in a business to install security systems such as vaults and safes.
+In that case, you need to get a private security registration.
 You may apply for it through the national police or professional association of the state or territory where you intend to work.

 Step 4: Become A Member Of A Professional Association

-Once you complete the qualification, apprenticeship, and meet the legal requirements, the next step is to join a professional body such as:
+Once you complete the qualification and apprenticeship and meet the legal requirements, the next step is to join a professional body such as:

-Membership in these organizations shows that you fulfil high professional standards and are committed to working in this profession.
+Membership in these organisations shows that you fulfil high professional standards and are committed to working in this profession.

 Other benefits and perks include: